How to Become a Data Analyst in 2021 With No Experience

 Moreover, data from Course Report’s 2018 survey on coding boot camp alumni outcomes indicates that the majority of boot camp grads find full-time jobs.
 Nearly 80 percent of grads surveyed say that they have been employed in a position that requires them to use skills learned at a boot camp.

 Interested?
-For more information on what a real boot camp program can offer, check out the Georgia Tech Data Science and Analytics Boot Camp curriculum.
+For more information on what a real boot camp program can offer, check out the Georgia Tech Data Science and Analytics Boot Camp.
 This 24-week intensive boot camp program provides broad coverage of the most in-demand tech, including Excel, SQL, Tableau, and more.

 Solo learning has never been so easy.
 Today, tutorials, digital textbooks, and self-guided courses can be accessed with a quick Google search.